vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/md-import.md

 ## Advanced

 You can also pass a function to handle your file path.
-E.g.: you can use `@src` as an alias for your source folder.
+E.g.: you can use `@src` as an alias for your source directory.

 :::: code-group